 The park is a secure, educational, and adventurous experience for families, nature lovers, and wildlife enthusiasts.
-Tourists have an opportunity to stroll in green gardens, walk over the lagoons full of crocodiles, and learn more about the conservation and breeding program that makes Dubai Crocodile Park an exemplary case study of wildlife tourism in a sustainable manner.
+Tourists have an opportunity to stroll in green gardens, walk over the lagoons full of crocodiles, and learn more about the conservation and breeding programme that makes Dubai Crocodile Park an exemplary case study of wildlife tourism in a sustainable manner.

 Visiting Dubai Crocodile Park to spend time with your family, have a sightseeing tour, or add a special entry to your Dubai list?
 This guide will help you plan your trip to Dubai Crocodile Park because, in addition to prices and timetables, it also includes the exhibits to see and the tips to know.